 - Each section should be filled with enamel.
 You should not see sections that are lower or higher than others.

 - If it is crafted from precious metal, the jewelry should be marked with the metal content.

-Keep these tips in mind as you wear cloisonne:
+Cloisonné pieces are unique.
+However, they aren't going to work with every outfit.
+Keep these tips in mind as you wear cloisonné.